ToyasDhake/midterm_project/README.md

 ### Contributors

 -Toyas Dhake (Driver)
-Computer engineer, from MIT College of Engineering, Pune.
+-Computer engineer, from MIT College of Engineering, Pune.
-Skilled in embedded system with applications involving Arduino, Raspberry Pi and Jetson Boards.
+-Skilled in embedded system with applications involving Arduino, Raspberry Pi and Jetson Boards.

 -Shivam Akhauri (Navigator)
-Former Artificial Intelligence Engineer at Ether Labs Former Machine learning Engineer and Project Lead at Tata Elxsi Skilled in AI/ML with applications in Computer vision, NLP and Robotics.
+-Former Artificial Intelligence Engineer at Ether Labs -Former Machine learning Engineer and Project Lead at Tata Elxsi -Skilled in AI/ML with applications in Computer vision, NLP and Robotics.